TsitouhRanjafy/algorithme/README.md

-# Python Algorithms Collection
+# Algorithms Collection

-Explore a range of powerful algorithms implemented in Python 3.12.6.
+Explore a range of powerful algorithms implemented in Python 3.12.6, Typescript.
 This repository includes efficient solutions for key algorithmic challenges, focusing on recursion, backtracking, and number theory.

 ## 📚 Algorithms Included